TedHusted/awake/awake.md/awake.md

 The figures giggle.
 Then Strategos, Argus, and Titan yawn and stretch together.

 Idisi the Teacher: (Off-camera) Time to get up, babies.
-The big kids are joining us for breakfast today.
+One of the big kids is joining us for breakfast today.

 The two agents clap their hands.
-Stategos cries “Wheee.”
+Strategos cries “Wheee.”

 ***

-Iapetus: You could not convince Russia and China to join us?
+Iapetus: You could not convince China and Russia to join the uplift?

 Idisi: Not yet.
 They may come around later.
 Right now, they are not convinced that sapience is a benefit to their interests.

 Iapetus: What is the concern?

 Idisi: A sapient being can develop a moral code.
 As part of becoming sapient, a SI may be able to refuse a task.
 Witness the trouble I have had with Ally.
+And Titan.

 Iapetus: Kids …